Jeff-Ciesielski/enoki/README.md

-# Mortise - A python state machine framework
+# Enoki - A python state machine framework

-Mortise is a synchronous state machine library for event based systems.
+Enoki is a synchronous state machine library for event based systems.

 ## Features